color-js/color.js/docs/adaptation.md

 To save the trouble of measuring illuminant spectra all the time, _standard illuminants_ exist.

 For example, Illuminant A is the orangeish light produced by a tungsten electric lightbulb (specifically, one with a filament temperature of 2,856K).

 Illuminant C, an early attempt to simulate natural daylight, is Illuminant A with a specific blue filter.
-(it is rarely used nowadays, but there is a lot of experimental data measured with it).
+(it is rarely used nowadays,
+but there is a lot of experimental data measured with it so it is useful to adapt _from_).

 Illuminant D65 represents the light in the shade (no direct sunlight) at noon, and has a color temperature of 6500K.

 Illuminant D50 is similar but represents direct sunlight at noon.
 Illuminant F2 is a particular type of fluorescent lamp, and so on.